COVID-19 vaccines for children ages 5 years and older

 Serious health events from COVID-19 vaccines, such as an allergic reaction, are rare.

-Rare cases of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the outer lining of the heart) have been reported in children and teens ages 5 years and older after getting the Pfizer-BioNTech and Moderna vaccine.
+Rare cases of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the outer lining of the heart) have been reported in children and teens ages 5 years and older after getting a COVID-19 vaccine.

 - This reaction has tended to occur more often in male adolescents and young adults ages 12 to 39 years.

-- It occurs more often after the second dose, usually a few days after vaccination.
-Studies show that this rare risk may be reduced with a longer time between the first and second dose.
+- It occurs more often after the second dose, usually within 7 days after vaccination.
+Studies show that this rare risk may be reduced by waiting 8 weeks between the first and second dose.

 - With proper care and rest, most people who had the reaction got better quickly.